Hemanth-Yarlagadda/CTF-Capture-the-flag/CTF files/Readme.md

-Make sure to diisable your antivirus as it might consider these as potential threats.
+Make sure to disable your antivirus as it might consider these as potential threats.